Can a grammar checking service like ProWritingAid help you become a better writer?

 However, ProWritingAid allows you to open up documents of any size, like your book, and check it all at once.

 Similarly, its ability to check a piece of writing for clichés, readability, passive voice, word choice, writing style, vague and abstract words is a useful feature for writers who want to create more readable stories.

 Please note, the desktop app only works while connected to the internet.
 So if you like to write offline, you must reconnect while using this tool.

-How Checked My Book as Part of This ProWritingAid Review
+How I Checked My Book as Part of This ProWritingAid Review

-I tested ProWritingAid in two ways on my new book.
+I tested ProWritingAid in two ways in my new book.

-I uploaded a 45,000+ draft of my new book to ProWritingAid as a Word document.
+Firstly, I uploaded a 45,000+ draft of my new book to ProWritingAid as a Microsoft Word document.

 If I wanted to do this with another tool, I'd have to upload individual chapters into ProWritingAid.

-After a few minutes, the app completed a scan and identified 261 errors to fix.
+After a few minutes, the app completed a scan and identified 261 mistakes to fix.
 It also provided a report with other suggestions.
 These even included issues of style.

 ProWritingAid also prompted me to scan individual sections of my book rather than the entire manuscript.